 I hope you’ll cut loose and let your imagination go wild (with Trifle combinations, I mean).
 Let me know how you make your Trifle, and send me a picture, too!
 Happy layering!

 Basic Pound Cake

-- 1 tsp salt, if using unsalted butter
+- 1 tsp salt, optional (if using unsalted butter)

-- 4 eggs, at room temperature and slightly beaten (a large egg is about 2 oz)
+- 4 large eggs, at room temperature and slightly beaten (a large egg is about 2 oz)

-- Beat the butter with a mixer at medium speed for about a minute to lighten, then add the sugar and salt and cream together at a medium-high speed until the mixture is light in color and the volume has increased.
+- Using a stand mixer with paddle attachment or hand mixer, beat the butter at medium speed for about a minute to lighten, then add the sugar and salt and cream together at a medium-high speed until the mixture is light in color and the volume has increased.

 - Mix in the eggs, one at a time, making sure they are fully incorporated after each addition.

 - Slowly add in the flour and mix at a medium-low speed until just incorporated.